RoySegall/nuntius-bot/docs/source/14_Use_cases/Drupal/03_Setting_up_Nuntius.md

 accounts we need to update.
 2. We created an update path to create the table of that entity.
 3. We specify the webhooks routing.
+4. We added FB postbacks items
-4. We added a new Facebook task to handle the incoming text.
+5. We added a new Facebook task to handle the incoming text.

 We also added the webhooks routing we defined in the [Setting up Drupal](Use_cases/Drupal/Setting_up_Drupal.html) section.